hashshura/php-nim-scraper/README.md

 # php-nim-scraper

 Naive approach in scraping all of Institut Teknologi Bandung NIMs (Nomor Induk Mahasiswa) from ITB Network Information Center (nic.itb.ac.id).
+To see all of the scraped data in action, see [ITB NIM Finder](https://ashura.id/nim).

 ### How-to